 We are living in very fast times.
 That is not lost on me.
 Everyday my social media feeds and inbox is flooded with the next thing that is going to heal you.
 It’s just like our western culture to take this quick-fix approach to everything, including holistic health.
 I realize I am going on a bit of a rant here but my aim is coming directly from the heart.
 I want the internet to be a place where folks can find tried and true suggestions based on actual experience from people that live what they write about.

-As many of you know my blog and nutrition consulting practice started from eating a whole food vegan diet for years and people reaching out to me for support.
+As many of you know my journal started from eating a whole food vegan diet for years and people reaching out to me for support.
 Plants of all kinds are still the majority of what I eat on a regular basis, but in order to heal my body I had to introduce nourishing animal foods into my routine.
-While I eat a selection of animal foods on a regular basis I haven’t quite bridged the gap between my food life at home and the journal.

 The first time I tried bone broth I couldn’t even swallow it.
 Almost instantly after taking the first sip I spit it right out into the sink.
 The animal smell and fatty consistency of the broth made me gag.
 I’d already started eating a little meat at this point, but the broth was just next level.
 I couldn’t drink it straight up.